exasol/s3-document-files-virtual-schema/doc/hands_on/hands_on.md

 The Virtual Schema adapter will concatenate this with the address (`TO`) from the connection to:
 `https://YOUR_BUCKET.s3.eu-central-1.amazonaws.com/book-*.json`.

-Save this mapping as file (for example `myMapping.json`) and upload it to BucketFS:
+Save this mapping as a file (for example `myMapping.json`) and upload it to BucketFS:

 ``` shell script
 curl -I -X PUT -T myMapping.json http://w:writepw@<YOUR_DB_IP>:2580/default/